The Cool386 site is now in its own domain. Unreliable hosts which delete

 1J6 Receiver.
 A battery operated one valve regenerative receiver using a 1J6 or 19 twin triode.

 Thames and Kosmos "Radio Ace".
 This reproduction valve radio isn't exactly a kit despite being sold thus.
-Performance was substandard and required modifications to turn it into something that was useable.
-Also see the Links further down the page for more on this set.
+Performance was substandard and required modifications.
+UPDATED for 2022

 Automatic Regeneration Control.
 Make your regenerative receiver as easy to use a superhet!
 Ideal for non technical uses